HotaruBlaze/node-gamedig/GAMES_LIST.md

 ### Terraria
 Requires tshock server mod, and a REST user token, which can be passed to GameDig with the additional option: `token`

+### TES3MP
+Statistics such as ping, player names, and gamerules are not supported via querying the Master Server.

 ### Valheim
 Valheim servers will only respond to queries if they are started in public mode (`-public 1`).